ryanpbrown2002/homeworkThree/README.md

 - `GET /pdfs/:filename` - Serves individual novel PDF files

 ### How Routing Works
-1. Nginx serves static files directly from `/usr/share/nginx/html/`
+1. Nginx serves static files
 2. API routes (`/api/*`, `/pdfs/*`) are proxied to the Node.js backend
-3. The backend uses a custom routing module to handle requests
+3. The backend uses the routing module to handle requests
-4. PDF files are served using Express's `sendFile()` method (not static middleware)
+4. PDF files are served using Express
 5. All HTTP traffic redirects to HTTPS